 The composition of plant-based polysaccharides is limited to cellulose and hemicelluloses.
-From these building blocks, only a limited number of value-added products can be obtained by chemical, thermal or enzymatic treatment, thus, the design space for creating completely novel polysaccharide based compounds is limited.
-In contrast to plants, microbes produce are large variety of polysaccharides.
+From these building blocks, only a limited number of value-added products can be obtained by chemical, thermal or enzymatic treatment, thus, the design space for creating completely novel polysaccharide-based compounds is limited.
+In contrast to plants, microbes produce are a large variety of polysaccharides.
 Microbial polysaccharides have diverse and unique properties and are in use in a wide range of applications ranging from food to vaccines.
 Microbial polysaccharides due to their diversity exhibit a tremendous design space toward the production of new valuable materials and other products.

-The increasing insights into fundamental mechanisms and functions of genes and proteins involved in the different microbial polysaccharide biosynthesis pathways in combination with the growing portfolio of techniques for genetic engineering have the potential to be applied for the production of tailored materials.
-The course will highlight how the diversity of polysaccharide-based compounds can be increased and how synthetic biology can be harnessed to tailor polysaccharides and to increase the product portfolio in the future.
-Access to tailored polysaccharides will enable novel biomaterials revolutionizing medical applications (e.g. tissue engineering, drug delivery, wound healing, vaccines and diagnostics).
+The increasing insights into fundamental mechanisms and functions of genes and proteins involved in the different microbial polysaccharide biosynthesis pathways in combination with the growing portfolio of techniques for genetic engineering have the potential to be applied for the production of tailored polysaccharides.